amycruz97/learn-tech-writing/README.md

 - Watch the "What is GitHub?" video: https://youtu.be/w3jLJU7DT5E
 - Complete the "Hello, World" tutorial: https://guides.github.com/activities/hello-world/
 - Read the "Understanding the GitHub Flow" guide: https://guides.github.com/introduction/flow/
-- Take the "Introduction to GitHub" free course: https://lab.github.com/githubtraining/introduction-to-github
-- Make your first contribution: https://github.com/firstcontributions/first-contributions

 **Day 7: Rest and Reflect**

 Now that you have a basic understanding of the field, it's time to self-evaluate.
 Complete the "Is technical writing the right career for you" worksheet.

-## Week 2: Learn types of tech docs and write a UI docs tutorial

-**Day 8: "Types of tech docs" (https://documentation.divio.com/)**
+## Week 2: Activity: Write your first tutorial + Introduction to Style Guides

+**Day 8: Make your first GitHub contribution**

+- Take the "Introduction to GitHub" free course: https://lab.github.com/githubtraining/introduction-to-github
+- Make your first contribution: https://github.com/firstcontributions/first-contributions

+This step can be a bit daunting, so take your time with it.
+Also make a note of how you feel as you work through the course and your first contribution.
+Do you feel excited, anxious, or dreadful?
+This can be a very good indication of your comfort with learning new tech.
+A little apprehension when encountering a new piece of technology is expected, and that's something you'll have to deal with quite routinely as a tech writer.
+What matters is not letting the apprehension stop you -- look for more resources, google terms you are unfamiliar with, ask informed questions after you have done your self-study.

-**Day 9: UI docs/tutorial: Draft a tutorial to create a pull request using the GitHub UI**
+**Day 9: Figure out the procedure to create a pull request using the GitHub UI and outline a tutorial for the procedure

+The procedure you followed on Day 8 was to create a pull request using the command line.
+Now figure out how you'd have made the pull request using the GitHub in-browser UI instead.
+Remember, Google's your friend.

+Once you figure out the procedure, outline a tutorial for new contributors to make their first pull request to the [First Contributions repository](https://github.com/firstcontributions/first-contributions) using the GitHub UI instead of the command line.

+**Day 10: Audience Analysis**

+Complete the [Audience Analysis worksheet](https://youtu.be/TXisTiNAWyE) for the tutorial you outlined on Day 9.
+Based on your answers, [write the first draft](https://youtu.be/MHOH2kgXfDc) for the tutorial.

+**Day 11 and 12: Study the Microsoft Style Guide:**

+[Style Guides](https://www.writethedocs.org/guide/writing/style-guides/) help tech writers make consistent writing choices across documents.
+For new tech writers, I recommend the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).

-**Day 10 and 11: Study the following parts of the Microsoft Style Guide:**
+On Days 11 and 12, go through the following subsections of the Microsoft Writing Style Guide:

 - [https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human](https://docs.microsoft.com/en-us/style-guide/brand-voice-above-all-simple-human)
 - [https://docs.microsoft.com/en-us/style-guide/top-10-tips-style-voice](https://docs.microsoft.com/en-us/style-guide/top-10-tips-style-voice)